developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/guide/setupDevice/index.md

 	`cd /Users/<user>/Library/Android/sdk/platform-tools/`

-3. Connect a Symbol Android device and enter the following commands to restart the ADB and verify the list of attached devices.
+3. Connect a Zebra Android device and enter the following commands to restart the ADB and verify the list of attached devices.

 	`./adb kill-server`